 It’s not just a cat thing; humans can also suffer from pica.
 This has no doubt helped us to better understand the condition in animals.

 Pica can be triggered by many factors, one being a dietary deficiency.
-Some cats will chew on metal if they lack nutrients in their diet.
+You can see a cat chewing on metal if he lacks nutrients in their diet.

 The video below shows some signs of pica in cats.

 Cats are unique little individuals; they all have their own list of likes and dislikes.

 So while some cats may enjoy licking hard floors, it was bound to be the case that some prefer to chew on or lick carpet.